Skip to main content

 Low-fat diets, while decreasing total testosterone, do not appear to have a consistent, significant effect on SHBG levels in all studies.
 However, the type of fat may play a role.
 The finding that replacing protein with saturated fat can increase both testosterone and SHBG suggests a complex interaction.

-A higher SHBG can mean less free testosterone, even if is elevated.
+A higher SHBG can mean less free testosterone, even if total testosterone is elevated.
 This highlights the importance of comprehensive lab work that measures total T, free T, and SHBG to get a complete picture of your hormonal status.

 Fat Type Primary Food Sources Potential Influence on Testosterone Metabolism